DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 4. If it finds a match, it calls the associated view function.
 5. The view function returns an HttpResponse.
 6. Django converts the HttpResponse to the proper HTTP response, which results in a web page.

+## Django Views: Dynamic Content

+### URLconfs and Loose Coupling

+- Now’s a good time to highlight a key philosophy behind URLconfs and behind Django in general: the principle of loose coupling.
+Simply put, loose coupling is a software-development approach that values the importance of making pieces interchangeable.
+If two pieces of code are loosely coupled, then changes made to one of the pieces will have little or no effect on the other.

+### Dynamic URLS - wildcard URLpatterns